koadman/proxigenomics/graph/README.md

-Graph Creating from Hi-C Data
+Graph Creation from Hi-C Data